 #3: D-Ball ELIMINATOR

 Speaking of slam balls, the D-Ball ELIMINATOR is another great prospect if you’re in the market for one.
-This made-in-the-USA medicine ball features a 14” diameter, a ribbed outer layer for grip, and a rubber/PVC material.
+This made-in-the-USA medicine ball features a 14” diameter, a ribbed, textured finish for easy grip, and a rubber/PVC material.
 Although this ball isn’t as versatile as our top pick due to lack of handles and it isn’t quite as tough as our runner up, this is still a pretty burly ball that will last you a long time.

 The cool thing about the D-Ball is that it is offered weights from 10lbs to 200lbs, making this the best medicine ball for anyone looking for some serious heavy weight.
 For heavy-duty training, strongman training and getting some serious results, the D-Ball ELIMINATOR should be on your wish list.
 The benefits of strongman-type training are far and wide, with increased wrist and finger strength, as well as the building of full-body functional strength.